lzerma/gateway-rede/README.md

 For use this library, you need a install, by using [GitHub](http://git@github.com:lzerma/gateway-rede.git) or use composer.

-For use composer, edit your *composer.json* and add line above:
+For use composer, edit your *composer.json* and add line below:

 > "lzerma/rede-gateway": "stable"